 As soon as cyclosporine therapy begins, usually daily or 2-3 times a week, and periodically after that as the dose is adjusted or maintained

 A blood sample drawn from a vein in your arm

 None.
-Typically drawn 12 hours after the last dose; on mornings when you are scheduled to have your cyclosporine level checked, do not take the medicine until after your blood is drawn.
+Typically a trough level is monitored.
+A trough level is the lowest concentration reached by a drug before the next dose is administered.
+For example, if cyclosporine is given twice a day, a blood sample is usually drawn 12 hours after the last dose, before a new dose is given.
+On mornings when you are scheduled to have your cyclosporine level checked, do not take the medicine until after your blood is drawn.

 Cyclosporine is an immunosuppressant drug used to reduce the body's natural defenses.
 This test measures the amount of cyclosporine in the blood.